LONDON DAY TRIP: DORSET & THE JURASSIC COAST

 jurassic coast

 If car is not an option for you, there are trains to Weymouth from London Waterloo which you should book in advance to get the best price.
-Alternatively you could also get a bus from National Express to Bornemouth Coach Station which would be the cheapest option.
+Alternatively you could also get a bus from National Express to Bournemouth Coach Station which would be the most affordable option.

 From there, you can book a day tour.
 This Lulworth Cove and Durdle Door Coach Trip will take you to Lulworth Cove and Durdle Door, click here to book it, or explore availability below: